CattailNu/obsidian-file-info-panel-plugin/README.md

 ## Settings

--**Show Date Created**: Display the date and time the file was created.
+- **Show Date Created**: Display the date and time the file was created.
--**Show Date Modified**: Display the date and time the file was last modified.
+- **Show Date Modified**: Display the date and time the file was last modified.
--**Show File Size**: Display the human readable file size.
+- **Show File Size**: Display the human readable file size.
--**Show File**: Display the file name as a link to open the file in its default application.
+- **Show File**: Display the file name as a link to open the file in its default application.
--**Show Folder**: Display the file's folder as a link to open that folder.
+- **Show Folder**: Display the file's folder as a link to open that folder.

 ## Screenshots